ilbeygi/userpermission/README.md

   php artisan serve
 ```

-STEP 7 : Go to this way (just for once)
+STEP 7 : Go to this way (just for once and you must be logged in)
 ```
   http://{your_laravel_address}/saveAllRouteNameInDatabase
 ```